FarisAI24/PetAdoptionRate-model/README.md

 ## Contents of the Notebook

-The `pet_adoption_analysis.ipynb` notebook contains the following sections:
+The `pet_adoptionrate_analysis.ipynb` notebook contains the following sections:

 1. Data Loading and Initial Exploration
 2. Data Preprocessing